nealcaren/protestmedialab/content/authors/lissette-deloya-jaimes/_index.md

   - name: University of North Carolina, Chapel Hill
     url: ''

+interests:
+  - Immigration and Education Policy
+  - Perception of Women in Economics
+  - Health Disparities in Population Health

 # Short bio (displayed in user profile at end of posts)
 bio: Lisette Deloya Jaimes is a senior at the University of North Carolina-Chapel Hill.
 She is majoring in Public Policy with a minor in Health and Society.